kiryano/chrome-password-decryptor/README.md

 - Decrypt and retrieve saved passwords from Google Chrome
 - Supports Windows, macOS, and Linux operating systems
 - Outputs decrypted passwords to a CSV file
+- Adding support for other browsers as well later on

 ## Requirements